David Anderson (judge): Scandal and trial

-However, his legal career was ended when he was fined £50 for accosting two 14-year-old girls, and asking them to walk on him and beat him up.
-Anderson had been in Troon on 18 December 1972, presiding over the first major public inquiry of his new post.
+Anderson's legal career ended when he was fined £50 for accosting two 14-year-old girls, and asking them to walk on him and beat him up.
+He had been in Troon on 18 December 1972, presiding over the first major public inquiry of his new post.
 The prosecution claimed that Anderson, finding himself out of his home town, had approached the girls and asked them to go to a quiet place with him.

-The case had been controversial as the girls failed to identify Anderson and he was given an alibi by one of the staff members of the hotel where he was staying.
-Anderson's wife also gave evidence that the coat he was supposedly wearing on the night was being cleaned at the time.
-Anderson, who claimed the KGB had framed him in an act of revenge by using a lookalike to impersonate him and get in trouble, appealed the conviction but lost.
+The case was controversial, as the girls failed to identify Anderson, and he received an alibi from one of the staff members of the hotel where he was staying.
+The identification, in particular, had numerous inconsistencies.
+For example, the initial report described a "well-built" man with white or blonde hair, whereas Anderson was considered slight and had dark hair.
+Additionally, the girls described the car as having an Edinburgh registration plate with the digits 4, 5, and another digit, while Anderson's car had an Edinburgh plate "555" and was of a different make, colour, and body type.
+Anderson, who feared that the KGB had framed him in an act of revenge by using a lookalike to impersonate him and compromise him, appealed against the conviction but lost.
 He was dismissed from his posts in 1974.

-Several high-profile, unsuccessful attempts were made to clear Anderson's name, including debates in the Lords and Commons and an investigation by the Scottish Criminal Cases Review Commission.
+Such were the inconsistencies and poor process that several high-profile, but unsuccessful attempts were made to clear Anderson's name, including debates in the Lords and Commons and an investigation by the Scottish Criminal Cases Review Commission.
 He continued to press his innocence and in 1980 the playwright John Hale wrote The Case of David Anderson QC which was sympathetic to his position.
 The play was put on in Manchester, Edinburgh and at the Lyric Theatre in Hammersmith.
-Anderson had not succeeded in clearing his name by the time of his death.
+Anderson had not succeeded in clearing his name by the time of his death, aged 79, on 31 December 1995.
 In September 2002 it was announced that the Scottish Criminal Cases Review Commission was looking into the case, but it concluded in February 2005 that the conviction should stand.

-In her 2010 autobiography Lady Judy Steel claimed that a man had made an almost identical indecent proposal to her when she was a teenage student at Edinburgh University.
-In the light of subsequent events, she concluded it was Anderson.
-Her husband is Liberal Democrat life peer and former MP David Steel.
+In her 2010 autobiography Lady Judy Steel, wife of Scottish politician David Steel, claimed that a man had made an almost identical indecent proposal to her when she was a teenage student at Edinburgh University.
+When she later learned of the 1972 case she concluded that the two assailants must have been the same man, and named Anderson on the presumption of guilt.